osu-tournament-rating/otr-docs/docs/topics/Rating-Calculation.md

 Volatility is not affected by this scaling.
 </tip>

+## Further details

+### Rating change formulas

+The rating system itself is based on OpenSkill, which is a Bayesian approximation algorithm.
+Without going too deep into any formulas, these Bayesian rating algorithms assign each player a rating μ and volatility σ, which together describe a distribution of predicted actual skill levels for that player.

+When players compete against each other in a match, a formula is used to calculate the probability of various outcomes / rankings of that match.
+The players' μ and σ values are then adjusted based on how "surprising" the match outcome was.
+In o!TR's case, the formula comes from the Plackett-Luce model, whose fundamental assumption is "irrelevance of alternatives".

+Specifically, Plackett-Luce is based on the idea that player A outperforms player B with the same probability, no matter who else is in the lobby.
+This assumption is not fully correct because teammates do affect how often one participates, but Plackett-Luce is still a model used in real-world ranking systems like horse racing or poker standings.

+Quoting from the [paper](https://jmlr.csail.mit.edu/papers/volume12/weng11a/weng11a.pdf), these adjustments are calculated via "the average of the relative rate of change of [a player's] winning probability with respect to [their] strength," where the average is taken over the prior distribution.
+The actual Bayesian inference calculations for these types of models are computationally intensive, and OpenSkill is actually only an **approximation** of the full calculation (in the paper, they discuss why the simplifications are reasonable).

+### Choosing model parameters

+There are various parameters that can be adjusted when setting up the model (see [here](https://github.com/injae/openskill-rs/blob/main/src/model/plackett_luce.rs#L12) or read the paper for more detailed calculations).
+In words, μ and σ are the rating and volatility mentioned above, β is an "extra volatility" term for calculating head-to-head matchup probabilities, κ is used as part of a check that volatility stays positive, and τ adds a small amount to variance (squared volatility) after each match.
+Finally, the function γ is a dampening factor which causes volatility to decrease less significantly when matchups are large.
+Intuitively, this can be thought of as not treating a match with 10 players in it as counting as much as 9 separate 1v1s against each opponent.

+The Plackett-Luce model allows for arbitrary scalings of parameters, though the OpenSkill documentation recommends that σ starts out as 1/3 of μ.
+We choose a scaling here so that the highest ratings look somewhat similar to chess (solely for aesthetic appeal), though we do choose varying initial ratings based on rank.
+While we keep the default values of γ and κ, we currently initialize σ, β, and τ to a smaller fraction of μ than the default to make it more difficult to farm rating from low-rated players.

+Remember that different players specialize in different skillsets and have skillcaps at different levels, so please interpret TR not as an absolute skill comparison between two players.
+Remember that o!TR identifies when people **frequently win** relative to others in their rank range or skill level, so if you see a player with what seems like an unusually high rating, we recommend that you look at their tournament history and check if they're consistently the top performer in their matches.

 ## FAQ

 Please read the following FAQ before asking questions.
 If your questions still are not answered, please [contact us](Contact.md).